-6.1.2.
-The compounding area must provide for the orderly placement of equipment and materials to prevent mix-ups among components, containers, labels, in-process materials, and finished CNSPs.
+(4) The compounding area must be maintained in a manner to prevent mix-ups among components, containers, labels, in-process materials, and finished CNSPs.
 The area should be designed, arranged, and used in a way that minimizes cross contamination from non-compounding areas.

-6.2.
-Storage Area
+B. Storage Area